Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Turn Tracker](/HeroSystem6eHeroic/images/TurnTracker.png)

 *First version by Villain In Glasses, August 1, 2021.*

 *Recent updates:*

+*May 8, 2025 added mental, power, and flash defense to armor (Version 4.70)*

 *March 7, 2025 adds Mental as a weapon damage type (Version 4.50).*

 *February 5, 2025 adds vehicle support (Version 4.40).*

 *January 25, 2025 adds damage type (killing, normal, and power) to the weapon worksheet (Version 4.10).*

 *January 3, 2025 to represent the sheet as of Version 4.02.*

 *November 21, 2024 to represent the sheet as of Version 3.81 and updated support in Hero Roller 1.3.0.*